 The United Nations in Bosnia and Herzegovina

-- BiH is an official Delivering as One (DaO) country.
-In line with the DaO status, the 2015-2020 UNDAF is operationalized through four biennial Joint UN Work Plans and implemented and monitored through the work of four Results Groups corresponding to four UNDAF Focus Areas.
+BiH is an official Delivering as One (DaO) country.
+In line with the DaO status, the Cooperation Framework is operationalized through four biennial Joint UN Work Plans, whose implementation is monitored by the joint BiH – UN Steering Committee.

 The 2021-2025 Cooperation Framework builds on the successes of the past BiH - UN cooperation and it represents a joint commitment to work in close partnership for results that will help all people in BiH to live longer, healthier and more prosperous and secure lives.